Musical Performances at Belle Vue

 March 13 & 14, 1973 David Cassidy

-The images below are shown with the permission of Chetham's Library, Manchester.
-It has been suggested that they may have been taken at a Stones Concert at Belle Vue in the 1960s.
+The images below are claimed to have been taken at the Stones Concert at Belle Vue in the 1960s.

 The image above is shown with the permission of Chetham's Library, Manchester